GoogleChrome/lighthouse-ci/docs/getting-started.md

 Your project should meet the following requirements:

 1. Source code is managed with git (GitHub, GitLab, Bitbucket, etc).
-2. Branches/pull requests are gated on the results of a continuous integration build process (Travis CI, CircleCI, Azure Pipelines, AppVeyor, GitHub Actions, etc).
+2. Branches/pull requests are gated on the results of a continuous integration build process (Travis CI, CircleCI, Jenkins, AppVeyor, GitHub Actions, etc).
 If you aren't using a build process yet, [Travis CI](https://www.travis-ci.org) offers free continuous integration for open-source projects.
 3. Your CI process can build your project into production assets (typically provided as an `npm run build` command by most JavaScript frameworks).
 4. Your project either:
    A) has a command that runs a web server with production-like assets.